José Ballesta: Political career

 Ballesta was elected to the Regional Assembly of Murcia in the May 2007 elections, but resigned his seat on 6 July.
 He remained in the regional government as minister in charge of public works, housing and transport.

 After the 2011 elections, Ballesta stayed in Ramón Luis Valcárcel's government as Minister of Universities, Business and Research.
 His role ended when the regional president resigned in April 2014.

 With Valcárcel's endorsement as regional PP leader, Ballesta was named as the party's candidate for mayor of Murcia in March 2015.
 He was invested as mayor in June, by simple majority with 12 of 27 councillors voting in favour of him, after the five from Citizens (Cs) abstained.
 He gained a second term in 2019, when his ten councillors formed a coalition with the four from Cs.

 In March 2021, Cs withdrew their support of Ballesta, and joined the Spanish Socialist Workers' Party (PSOE) in a vote of no confidence, which passed with 15 votes in favour and 14 against replacing him with the PSOE's José Antonio Serrano Martínez.
 He then returned to his university department.

+In December 2022, having never resigned his seat on the council, Ballesta was named by President of the Region of Murcia, Fernando López Miras, as the PP candidate for mayor of Murcia in the May 2023 elections.
+He achieved an absolute majority of 15 out of 29 seats.